-We are really pleased to announce that we're taking part in Shitbox Rally 2021 Autumn!!
+We are really pleased to take part in Shitbox Rally 2021 Autumn!!
 This year, all the teams are driving their shitboxes from Alice Springs to Gold Coast via the Gulf of Carpentaria.
-Shitbox Rally is the largest community lead fundraiser for the Cancer Council in Australia and is now in its 12th year.
-Part of the participation is that all teams have to raise a minimum of $5,000 but most teams raise well above this amount as you can see with the 2021 Autumn rally target set at $2,000,000 plus.
+We are doing this as Cancer, in one form or another, has touched our families and that of many of our friends.
+We won't let it beat us.
+Part of the participation is that our team has to raise a minimum of $8,000 but we are aiming for $10K.
 These funds go to the Cancer Council and we are extremely proud to be doing our part to support such a worthy charity.
 The fundraising is the hard part, so any donation you can give is greatly appreciated.
 Please make sure to follow our progress via this page and the blog post below.

 Shitbox Rally is the adventure of a lifetime challenging participants and their cars, worth no more than $1,000, on a 7 day drive across Australia to raise money for cancer research.